Batu, Indonesia: Economy

 The economy of Batu City is highly dependent on tourism and agriculture.
-The location of Batu City in the mountainous region has ninspired rapid tourism development which sector has created most of the GDP growth in Batu.
+The location of Batu City in the mountainous region has inspired rapid tourism development which sector has created most of the GDP growth in Batu.
 In agriculture, Batu is one of the largest apple-producing regions in Indonesia, which makes it dubbed "The City of Apples".
 Apple agriculture in Batu has four varieties, there are "Manalagi", "Rome Beauty", "Anna", and "Wangling".
 The city also produces a lot of vegetables, and garlic.
 Besides that, Batu is also an artist city where there are many painting and art galleries.

 Batu has several shopping centers ranging from modern shopping centers to traditional markets.
 Among the most famous modern shopping centers are Lippo Plaza Batu and Plaza Batu, while the famous traditional market in Batu is Pasar Batu.
 In addition, there is also a floating market in Batu called the Nusantara Floating Market which is the first floating market in East Java.
 The Nusantara Floating Market Complex is a unit of the Museum Angkut tourism complex in Batu.